thriveweb/greatstart/content/defaultPages/parents-policies.md

       dietary need, a Medical Conditions Form needs to be completed and submitted with the enrolment form.

-      * Child Protection Standards and Procedures: We acknowledge our responsibility to all children attending the centre and their right to care and protection.
+      * Child Safe and Protection Standards and Procedures: We acknowledge our responsibility to all children attending the centre and their right to care and protection.
 We take a preventative, proactive and participatory stance on child protection issues.
 To support this right the centre will